-- The Development Fund was established as authorized in the governing documents of the Association to accumulate funds for large-scale projects identified as necessary due to the new capacity requirements or changing needs of the Association. - The Association Master Plan guides the prioritization of the numerous projects identified for Development Fund expenditure.
-This Plan is actively being updated, led by the board and the General Plan Committee, including numerous member open meetings on this - subject, articles in Tahoe Donner News magazine and on our website, tahoedonner.com. - In 2017, the board of directors approved a \$1,800,000 transfer from Operating Fund members' equity to this fund. - The 2018 assessment funding level was \$310 per owner or \$2,007,000, an increase of 3% over 2017. - The 2019 assessment funding level was \$335 per owner or \$2,168,000, an increase of 8% over 2018.
+- documents of the Association to accumulate funds for large-scale projects identified as necessary due to the new capacity requirements or changing needs of the Association. - The Association Master Plan guides the prioritization of the numerous projects identified for Development Fund expenditure.
+This Plan is actively being updated, led by the board and the General Plan Committee, including numerous member open meetings on this - tahoedonner.com - In 2017, the board of directors approved a \$1,800,000 transfer from Operating Fund members' equity to this fund. - The 2018 assessment funding level was \$310 per owner or \$2,007,000, an increase of 3% over 2017. - The 2019 assessment funding level was \$335 per owner or \$2,168,000, an increase of 8% over 2018.